Quick Summary of Magical Girl Spec-Ops Asuka Episode 12

 Until this episode, there was one complaint about this show that I had a hard time addressing: that the show lacks any sense of tone.
 It can go from a brutal torture scene to frolicking girls in bikinis in the blink of an eye.
 It can show a touching emotional scene one instant and jump to some poor guy crushed into a cube in the next.
 For those of us unused to such things, the transition is jarring.

 For someone who lives the life of a Magical Girl?
-Just another day at the office.
+That’s just another day at the office.
 Each of those incidents is, from their perspective, just another event, with one no more unusual than the other.
 To use specifics from this episode, for Kurumi, walking Nazeni on a leash into a room with Chisato shackled to the wall is no different from Kurumi sitting beside Asuka in a maid cafe.

 It’d be the equivalent of me going into work, checking the morning e-mails for security issues, then going to a meeting to talk to a vendor about new anti-virus software.